muhsinking/notebook/content/lists/Books.md

 - Stoner (John Williams)
 - Another Country (James Baldwin)
-- Remains of the Day (Ishiguro)
+- Remains of the Day (Kazuo Ishiguro)
 - Of Mice and Men
-- A Little Life
+- A Little Life (Hanya Yanagihara)
 - White Teeth (Zadie Smith)
 - A Course of Love
 - Don Quixote